10 Steps to Find Virtual Assistant Work & Start a Business

 • Join Facebook groups for virtual assistants and online entrepreneurs.

-Step 5: Apply for VA Jobs & Gain Experience
+Step 5: Apply for Jobs & Gain Experience

 • Use job boards like FlexJobs (https://www.flexjobs.com/).